 Assessing productivity gains for cattle grazing “Redlands” (R12) leucaena in northern Queensland

 Leucaena pastures in northern Australia regularly incur production losses from attacks by leucaena psyllids (Heteropsylla cubana).
 Psyllids are sap-suckers which mainly feed on new leaf – they can defoliate trees, reduce acceptability to cattle and limit plant growth.
-Attacks vary with seasons, but psyllids prefer warm-moist conditions, typical of coastal and sub-coastal areas of northern Queensland.
+Attacks vary with seasons, but psyllids prefer warm-moist conditions, which are typical of coastal and sub-coastal areas of northern Queensland.
 All leucaena varieties previously used by industry are susceptible to psyllids.
-Redlands is a new leucaena variety released in 2018, resistant to psyllids.
-It has potential to open-up new areas for leucaena-based grazing.
+Redlands is a new leucaena variety with genetic resistance to psyllids It was released in 2018 and has potential to open-up new areas for leucaena-based grazing.
 However, the performance of Redlands under commercial grazing was untested.
-Additionally, in a palatability trial conducted in 2015 at Whitewater (Mt Surprise district) cattle initially selected other leucaena varieties in preference to Redlands.
-These aspects questioned the suitability of Redlands for commercial use.
+Also, in a 2015 palatability trial conducted at Whitewater (Mt Surprise district), cattle initially selected other leucaena varieties in preference to Redlands.
+This raised some doubts to the suitability of Redlands for commercial use.

 The grazing stage of the project (Phase 2) is underway.
 Successive cohorts of weaner steers are being grazed on the trial for a minimum of 365 days.
 Liveweight of animals is monitored at 6-8 week intervals.

 Phase 1 – Site development and leucaena establishment